takeyamayuki/NonMouse/README.md

 |![](https://user-images.githubusercontent.com/22733958/134462214-af90785f-29fb-4230-a2b4-4618ee0b26dd.gif) | ![](https://user-images.githubusercontent.com/22733958/134462179-6bd5a666-92b4-4c87-a02e-711430dd5180.gif)| ![](https://user-images.githubusercontent.com/22733958/134462244-e2a4e47e-d183-44b9-ace5-b771b063289c.gif)| ![](https://user-images.githubusercontent.com/22733958/134462268-90a07833-4ecc-4b29-85c6-6925f106cbc2.gif) | ![](https://user-images.githubusercontent.com/22733958/134462278-a857012e-76a6-4abd-bdc3-53664c8cf643.gif) |

 Only the right hand is supported.
-The following hand movements are enabled only when you hold down Alt.
-They can be used even if no window is active.
-(This feature is only available on windows).
+The following hand movements are enabled only when you hold down F4.
+They can be used even if no window is active.This feature is only available on windows and mac.
-On mac, linux, the cursor is always moving.
+(On linux, use app-s.py which has this feature restricted.
+This is due to the fact that the keyboard library does not work with sudo on linux.
+If anyone can get it to work, please report back at issue:)

 - cursor
     * Mouse cursor: tip of index finger → A blue circle will appear at the tip of your index finger.